-Another largely contributing factor is that all GED programs are an out of pocket expense, whereas with an online high school you will have access to free options, as well as financial assistance where applicable.
+Another largely contributing factor is that all GED programs are an out-of-pocket expense, whereas with an online high school you will have access to free options, as well as financial assistance where applicable.

-Online High School Program Types
+High School Online Program Types

 There are four different types of online high school programs available to students that we need to cover to assist you in making a decision on which program you should attend.